-- Public health needs: What increasing or emerging exposures are of concern that can adversely impact human health?
-Are there environmental influences that can impact human health in a positive way?
+Public health needs: What increasing or emerging exposures are of concern that can adversely impact human health?
+Are there environmental exposures that can impact human health in a positive way?
 Can we assess how different individuals respond differently to environmental exposures?
-Will this research move us toward addressing such needs? - Scientific opportunities: How is the field of environmental health sciences poised to address environmental health issues of concern?
+Will this research move us towards addressing such needs?

+- Scientific opportunities: How is the field of environmental health sciences poised to address environmental health issues of concern?
 What new approaches are suggested by technological advances or areas of new understanding in related fields? - Portfolio balance: How can NIEHS ensure that the research we support and conduct is focused on addressing the most needed areas of environmental health science and those areas that will enable society to respond to new opportunities or challenges?

+Strategic Planning Process

-Strategic Planning Process: Input, Analysis, and Plan Development
+The strategic planning process for FY2025-2029 comprised three main phases: Input, Analysis, and Plan Development.

 The Input phase was initiated with an online Request for Information (RFI) soliciting comments from January 31-April 20, 2023.
-NIEHS asked respondents to comment on the themes of the current 2018-2023 Strategic Plan: Advancing Environmental Health Sciences (EHS), Data to Knowledge to Action, and Enhancing EHS Through Stewardship and Support and their associated goals.
-The institute received 169 unique responses (both individual and group) to the RFI.
+NIEHS asked respondents to comment on the themes of the current 2018-2023 Strategic Plan: Advancing Environmental Health Sciences (EHS), Data to Knowledge to Action, and Enhancing EHS through Stewardship and Support and their associated goals.
+The Institute received 169 unique responses (both individual and group) to the RFI.

-Comment on strategic priorities in environmental health sciences was also solicited through discussion with the linstitute's advisory boards and councils, including the BSC, and at the February 2023 open session of the NAEHSC.
+Comment on strategic priorities in environmental health sciences was also solicited through discussion with the Institute's advisory boards and councils, including the BSC, and at the February 2023 open session of the NAEHSC.
 NIEHS policy and planning staff also reviewed reports and proceedings from workshops hosted or supported by NIEHS between 2018 and 2022 to identify relevant recommendations for environmental health sciences research priorities.

 NIEHS hosted a virtual community workshop in April of 2023, in which more than 100 invited experts provided input to discussions of environmental health science topics for priority consideration under the new Strategic Plan.
-Attendees included senior and early-stage investigators from environmental health and biomedical sciences; members of patient advocacy groups; and staff of NIH Institutes, Centers, and Offices (ICOs), as well as other federal agencies.
+Attendees included senior and early-stage investigators from environmental health and biomedical sciences; members of patient advocacy groups; and staff of NIH institutes, centers, and offices (ICOs), as well as other federal agencies.
 Workshop participants introduced and discussed 43 major topics of interest, and generated summary reports and recommendations for each.
 At the end of the workshop, a poll of participants was used to identify the top 10 areas of interest.
-Work products of the workshop were retained to inform the Strategic Plan.
+Work products of the workshop were retained to inform implementation efforts of the Strategic Plan.

-In the Analysis phase, NIEHS staff combined and curated all input using the NIH RFI Analysis Tool and a vocabulary of keywords that was created from the corpus of comments and recommendations.
+In the Analysis phase, NIEHS staff combined and curated all input using the NIH RFI Analysis Tool and a vocabulary of key words that was created from the corpus of comments and recommendations.
 Themes were identified by grouping related comments around topics including research areas, translation and communication, capacity and infrastructure, and stewardship.
 Results of this curation were presented to NIEHS Senior Leadership to inform their discussions of priorities and goals.

-Plan Development comprised a series of focused retreats in which Senior Leadership determined areas of emphasis, refined concepts, and created an initial plan outline, followed by writing of the draft by NIEHS planning staff, with consultation and review of NIEHS subject matter experts and Senior Leadership.
-The draft plan was posted and public comment sought over a 30-day comment period.
-A summary of comments was shared with NIEHS Senior Leadership to inform edits to the plan for consideration.
+Plan Development comprised a series of focused retreats in which Senior Leadership determined areas of emphasis, refined concepts, and created an initial plan outline, followed by writing of the current draft by NIEHS planning staff, with consultation and review of NIEHS subject matter experts and Senior Leadership.